On the derived category of 1-motives: Generalisations of Ro tman's theorem

 \subsection{Generalisation to singular schemes}

-We now assume $\car k\allowbreak=0$, and show how the results of Section \ref{comps} allow us to extend the results of the previous subsection to singular schemes.
+We now assume $k= \bar k$ and $\car k\allowbreak=0$ (but see \S \ref{s8.1}), and show how the results of Section \ref{comps} allow us to extend the results of the previous subsection to singular schemes.
 By blow-up induction and the 5 lemma, we get:

-\begin{propose} The isomorphisms and surjection of Lemma \allowbreak\ref{l7.2} and Corollary \ref{c12.2} extend to all $X\in Sch$. \end{propose}
+\begin{propose} The isomorphisms and surjection of Lemma \allowbreak\ref{l7.2} and Corollary \ref{c12.2} extend to all $X\in \Sch$. \end{propose}

 Let $\LA{1}(X)=[L_1\by{u_1} G_1]$.
 Proposition \ref{p12.3}, the exact sequence \eqref{eq13.1} and the snake chase in the proof of Theorem \ref{troitclas} give: